django-daiquiri/docs/docs/administration.md

 This declares a column to be the datalink ID of the table.
 In combinaison with `meta.ref` and `meta.main` the column link will directly to the datalink viewer.

+### meta.ref;meta.file

+This declares a column to be the path to a FILE, it will be rendered as an URL and redirects to a download.

+### meta.ref;meta.image

+This declare a column to be the path to a PREVIEW, it will be rendered as an URL and redirects to a front-view of the image with a download button.

 ## datatype and arraysize

 supported types: